kristofmic/javascript/README.md

     };
     ```

-  - In instances where a reserved word must be used, for example `catch`, which is often a method on Promise objects, use bracket notation (NOTE: this approach must only be followed when the code will run on the browser where IE8 compatability may be a concern)
+  - In instances where a reserved word must be used, for example `catch`, which is often a method on Promise objects, use bracket notation
+  - **Note:** this approach must only be followed when the code will run on the browser where IE8 compatability may be a concern

     ```javascript
     // bad